Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: PROBLEM STATEMENT

-\begin{itemize} \item \textbf{Observation space} $\mathcal{O}$: For each intersection $i$ controlled by agent $i$, the observation space consists of the pressure associated with each traffic phase.
-For instance, if an intersection has an eastbound phase and a southbound phase, the observation space is two-dimensional, representing the pressure for the eastbound and southbound phases, respectively.
-The pressure is defined in later section. \item \textbf{Action space} $\mathcal{A}$: For each intersection $i$ controlled by agent $i$, the action is defined as the cycle splits, which represent the proportion of time allocated to each phase at the intersection. \item \textbf{Transition probability} $\mathcal{T}$: The transition probability $T(o'|o, a)$ represents the probability of transitioning from current observation $o$ to a new observation $o'$ after taking action $a$.
-This probability models the dynamics of traffic flow in response to changes in signal timing.
-In our setting, $\mathcal{T}$ is handled by the traffic simulator and remains unknown to the agent. \item \textbf{Reward} $\mathcal{R}$: For each intersection $i$ controlled by agent $i$, the reward is calculated as the negative sum of phase potentials over multiple hops at the intersection.
+\begin{itemize} \item \textbf{Observation space} $\mathcal{O}_i$: For each intersection $i$ controlled by agent $i$, the observation space consists of the multi-hop pressure associated with each phase.
+For instance, if an intersection has an eastbound phase and a southbound phase, then the observation space is two-dimensional, representing the pressure for the eastbound and southbound phases, respectively.
+Mathematical definition for observation space can be found in Section \ref{sec:method}-\ref{sec:obs-design}. \item \textbf{Action space} $\mathcal{A}_i$: For each intersection $i$ controlled by agent $i$, the action is defined as the cycle splits, representing the proportion of green time allocated to each phase at the intersection. \item \textbf{Transition probability} $\mathcal{T}$: The transition probability $\mathcal{T}(s'|s, a)$ represents the probability of transitioning from the current global state $s$ to a new global state $s'$ after the joint action $a = (a_1, a_2, ..., a_n)$ is taken by the $n$ agents.
+This probability models the dynamics of traffic flow in response to changes in signal timings.
+In our setting, $\mathcal{T}$ is handled by the traffic simulator and is not exposed to agents. \item \textbf{Reward} $\mathcal{R}_i$: For each intersection $i$ controlled by agent $i$, the reward is calculated as the negative sum of multi-hop potentials over phases.
+Mathematical definition for reward space can be found in Section \ref{sec:method}-\ref{sec:reward-design}.
 This reward design encourages each agent to clear upstream traffic as quickly as possible.
-It is important to note that a purely pressure-based reward may lead to undesirable behavior, such as holding vehicles upstream to minimize immediate pressure.
-The potential is defined in later section. \item \textbf{Discount factor} $\gamma$: The discount factor $\gamma \in [0, 1]$ determines the relative importance of future rewards compared to immediate rewards. \end{itemize}
+It is important to note that a myopic pressure-based reward may lead to undesirable behavior, such as holding vehicles upstream to minimize the myopic pressure. \item \textbf{Discount factor} $\gamma$: The discount factor $\gamma \in [0, 1]$ determines the relative importance of future rewards compared to immediate rewards. \end{itemize}

-In this work, the definitions of observation space and reward are informed by the concept of multi-hop traffic pressure and multi-hop traffic potential, which are detailed in the following sections.